How safe are your kid's socks?

-A recent European study found a shocking 9 out of 10 baby socks (aged 0-4 years) contain traces of Bisphenol A (also known as BPA) and Parabens – chemicals linked to dysfunctions that can trigger illnesses in children and adults.
+A 2019 European study found a shocking 9 out of 10 baby socks (aged 0-4 years) contain traces of Bisphenol A (also known as BPA) and Parabens – chemicals linked to dysfunctions that can trigger illnesses in children and adults.

 In 2015, a study from China found BPA in 82% of textiles samples and 97% of infant socks sampled contained the highest concentration of BPA (the socks sampled were all purchased in the USA).

 Bisphenols and parabens are endocrine disruptors associated with certain dysfunctions that can lead to illnesses in both children and adults.
 The spectrum of illnesses associated with exposure is widespread, including but not limited to obesity, asthma, behavioural problems and early puberty.
 Among adults, they are linked to hypothyroidism, infertility, diabetes, and hormone-dependent cancers, such as breast cancer.
 The additional worry for babies, besides the fact that babies are more vulnerable to the exposure is how chemicals can easily be ingested as babies (including mine) are often found chewing away at their socks!

 Can BPA be washed off?

 There is not a lot of evidence here to suggest that BPA can be washed off.
 Researchers found BPA rates were not reduced after laundering clothes.
 In fact, clothing containing BPA contaminates other clothes in the wash – resulting in higher average BPA levels in used clothes than in new clothes.

 This statistic confirms the sad reality of the world we live in and how it has never been more important to stay informed so we can make the right choices for our little ones.
 At Q for Quinn, we don’t claim to have all the answers, but as far as textile sourcing and manufacturing is concerned, we have done a lot of research to source the safest options for little feet.